Abbreviation - Buzzword

 Analysis is a form of expository writing in which the writer separates a subject into its elements or parts.

-A grammatical term for the use of a pronoun or other linguistic unit to refer back to another word or phrase.
+Anaphora is a grammatical term for the use of a pronoun or other linguistic unit to refer back to another word or phrase.

 Anaphora is a rhetorical term for the repetition of the same word or phrase at the beginning of successive clauses or verses.